Donje Prilišće

 Donje Prilišće is a village in Croatia.
 It is connected by the D3 highway.

 Name

 Prilišće was recorded as Priliszie on the 1673 map of Stjepan Glavač.

 History

 In 1544, Nikola Šubić Zrinski settled Catholics from Rmanj in the nearby Vukova Gorica, Prilišće and Rosopajnik.

-The volunteer fire department DVD Prilišće was founded on 5 May 1929, and is today part of the VZ općine Netretić.
+Volunteer Fire Department

+The volunteer fire department DVD Prilišće is the oldest such department on the territory of the former Duga Resa municipality, and was founded by villagers from Prilišće, Ladešić Draga, Glavica, and Račak on 5 May 1929.
+As its founding members could only contribute 150 Yugoslav dinars each, it relied on financial assistance from Josip Volović and the emigrant club in Pittsburgh, along with a number of eminent local businessmen.
+Its founding members numbered 59, including: